smartdatasoft/smartblog/README.md

 ## SmartBlog is now compatible with the best Elementor Based Page Builder for PrestaShop [Crazyelements](https://classydevs.com/crazy-elements/?utm_source=smartblog_github_crazy&utm_medium=smartblog_github_redme&utm_campaign=smartblog_github_redme&utm_term=smartblog_github_redme).

+You can edit your blog content with Crazy Elements.

 We will release more features and updates on the version available on ClassyDevs